Bautistao2/EDA-and-Predictor-for-Probability-of-Worker-termination-/README.md

-# Worker Performance Exploration Analysis Data :100:
+# Probability of worker termination Exploration Analysis Data :100:
 <div class=text-justify>
-I performed HR analytics using the 'HR Dataset'.
-As a first step, we imported the necessary libraries, and then we imported the dataset in which we need to perform EDA.
-Before beginning with the analysis, I did some data manipulation as well
+HR analytics were performed using the 'HR Dataset'.
+As a first step, the necessary libraries and dataset were imported to perform the E D A. Before beginning with the analysis, some data formatting was applying, as well.

-I performed various queries for analysing the data for insights and also to create visualization for appealing appearance and better understanding.Thus, I successfully did the HR Data Analytics and find the insights that could extremely help the company to take decisions as per the insights obtain, for the sake of their company.
+Various queries were performed to analyse the data for insights, and also to create an appealing and easily assimilated visualization.
+The insights thus acquired could be  very  helpful for the company to make decisions.

-I will project employees who are likely to be terminated based on a set of features
+**The analysis projects those employees who are likely to be terminated based on a set of factors.**
 </div>

 ## Description

-An EDAD project in wich have beed projected employees who are likely to be laid off based on a set of characteristics.
+An EDA project that predicts employees who are likely to be laid off based on a set of characteristics.

 - **Employee Name :** Employee’s full name
 - **EmpID :** Employee ID is unique to each employee